 Even though all puppies need to be socialized at an early age, it is best to avoid taking your pet to the park, walks in the neighborhood, or around other unknown pets until it has been fully vaccinated and has a fully developed immune system (16 weeks of age).
 Until your new puppy has a full set of vaccinations, its immune system is not properly equipped to handle diseases.
 Your puppy could easily get worms, parvovirus, or Coccidia from contaminated feces or ground.
 I have made every effort to insure that your puppy will not be exposed to any disease.
 Unfortunately, these diseases can live in stray animal feces and on the ground for many days, even years and can be easily transmitted to a puppy.

-Deposits: If you are interested in a puppy that we have, you may put a deposit of at least $250 down to hold it for you in the form of a postal money order or it may be paid thru pay pal.
+Deposits: If you are interested in a puppy that we have, you may put a deposit of $500 down to hold it for you in the form of a postal money order or it may be paid thru pay pal.
 Deposits are non-refundable and show true intentions of purchase.
 Once you have notified us that you want the puppy I will place the puppy on hold for 72 hours until the deposit is received.
 Balance is to be paid by postal money order or cash.
 No checks accepted.

 Health Guarantee: The breeder guarantees the puppy to be free of any life threatening hereditary defects until the puppy reaches the age of 1 year old.
 The breeder also guarantees the puppy against the following infections for a period of 14 days: parvovirus, distemper and rabies.
 All puppies are sold with a health certificate signed by our Veterinarian documenting the soundness of the puppy.
 At time of health certificate a stool sample is checked to confirm puppy is free of parasites.
 Please request a copy of our contract which explains in detail our entire health guarantee.